MadanaboinaManasa/TASK/README.md

  Save users.html and index.html in templates folder.

  Execute app.py
- It hives some https address copy that address and paste it in any webbrower like google,firefox,microsoft edge It displays a web form contains name,mailid,age,dob When the user enters incorrect details or incorrect format  it displays enter correct format.
+ It gives some address like http://127.0.0.1:5000 copy that address and paste it in any webbrower like google,firefox,microsoft edge and etc..
+ It displays a web form contains name,mailid,age,dob.
+ When the user enters incorrect details or incorrect format  it displays enter correct format.
  When user submits the form the details are stored in database.
 Here i have used MYSQL database.
- Create a database.
+ Create a database in MYSQL COmmand Line Client.
 My database name is pr. use that database using( use pr ) command.
  Then create a table named as users.

  Data retrieving: